gerpark/ftsim/docs/source/index.rst

 uses tkinter and each conveyor belt, the storage area and the Workstations are running in seperate threads.

-Originally the idea for this project was dealing with questions concerning the time behavior of orders in a complex warehouse system.
+Originally the idea for this project was dealing with the time behavior of orders in a complex warehouse system.
 So the question was, how long will it take to pick a certain batch of orders and is the required time predictable.

 But the software can be used as well for playing with and building of nice and simple warehouse sites (sql exercise).

-Have a try and if there any questions, suggestions, corrections, please feel free to contact me at g.w.sachs@gmx.de.
+Have a try and if there any questions, suggestions, corrections, don't hesitate to contact me at g.w.sachs@gmx.de.

 .. toctree::